Contrastive Learning Can Find An Optimal Basis For Approximately View-Invariant Functions: Acknowledgements

 \section{Acknowledgements}

-We would like to thank David Duvenaud, Daniel Tarlow, and Lechao Xiao for their suggestions and feedback on this manuscript.
+We would like to thank David Duvenaud, Daniel Tarlow, and Lechao Xiao for providing feedback on this manuscript, and the ICLR 2023 reviewers for their additional suggestions and comments.
 We would also like to thank the reviewers and organizers of the ICML 2022 workshop on Pre-training: Perspectives, Pitfalls, and Paths Forward for providing a venue for an earlier version of this work.